dxa4481/XSSJacking/README.md

 Clickjacking, is an attack that frames a website of a logged in user, typically sets the opacity of the frame to 0, and forces a victim to interact with their account, on a different website, unbeknownst to them.

 They are both often excluded from bug bounty payouts.
-Here I will show a relatively practical way to exucute XSS payloads on sites vulnerable to both conditions
+Here I will show a relatively practical way to execute XSS payloads on sites vulnerable to both conditions

 ## How it works